defisym/OpenFusionExamples/Extensions/StringSplitter/ToInstall/Files/Help/StringSplitter/StringSplitter.md

       - *add a line(which match this regex)'s content and it's line number to a vector, and you can get them later by keyword actions/conditions/expressions*

 - Split
+  - Auto Split
+    - *1 = Enable, 0 = Disable, default is disable*
+    - *ext will automatically split data when you load them, or you need to use `Split Data` to start split*

   - Split Data
     - *split data with regex defined above.*
     - *cost about 35ms for a 1000 line file*